ZyBye/BAMB-Macro/README.md

 The macro uses html for the ui via the `WebViewToo` library.
 * **Note:** The `WebViewToo` helper library is already **included inside this project folder** you do not need to download it separately.
 * **System Requirement:** Your computer needs the core Microsoft WebView2 runtime installed.
 This is **installed by default on modern Windows 10 and Windows 11 systems**.
 If your GUI isn't loading, you can update it manually from Microsoft's website (But you should generally not have to).

+> [!IMPORTANT]
+> **Notice regarding Robux Detection:**
+> The current version of this macro relies on pixel color detection with color tolerance thresholds to scan for Robux prompts.
+Because color detection can occasionally be finicky depending on screen lighting or minor UI shifts this system is temporary.
+>
+> I am actively working on improving this mechanics.
+In a future update, the macro will likely switch over to bitmap or something else, though it should suffice for now.